Jefferson, Jefferson County, Arkansas: History

-Originally named Jefferson Springs, Arkansas, it was founded on October 3, 1881, the result of the newly built Chicot to Little Rock railroad.
+Jefferson was founded on October 3, 1881, the result of the newly built Chicot to Little Rock railroad.

 Economy

 Jefferson is home to the National Center for Toxicological Research and is co-located with the Office of Regulatory Affairs’ Arkansas Regional Laboratory.
 The Jefferson Laboratories campus sits on 496 acre in the midst of a beautiful pine forest.
 NCTR is the only Food & Drug Administration (FDA) Center located outside the Washington D.C. metropolitan area.
 The 1000000 sqfoot research campus plays a critical role in the missions of FDA and the U.S. Department of Health & Human Services to promote and protect public health.

 Education

 Jefferson is served by the White Hall School District.